Yardglass/alpha-blog/README.md

-This is the repository for the alpha-blog app of the Compleye Ruby on Rails Course
+This is the repository for the alpha-blog app of the Complete Ruby on Rails Course